ustun/blog.ustunozgur.com/_posts/2015-06-17-how_to_be_a_great_javascript_software_developer.md

 layout: post
 title:  "How to Become a Great JavaScript Developer"
 date:   2015-06-17 14:15:29
-categories: jekyll update
+categories: javascript programming books videos
 ---

 When I was growing up, my interests spanned various, seemingly unrelated fields.
 I loved maths as much as I loved history.
-I aimed to be a Renaissance man -a polymath-, that excelled at multiple fields.
+I aimed to be a [Renaissance man](https://en.wikipedia.org/wiki/Renaissance_Man) -a [polymath](https://en.wikipedia.org/wiki/Polymath)-, that excelled at multiple fields.
 This turned out to be an arduous task and suddenly I faced the danger of being a jack of all trades, master of none.